 Think you’re a klutz because you’re always tripping?
 It probably has more to do with your balance, which is thrown off by being inflexible.

 I’m not suggesting you need to do the splits or backbends.
 We’re not going to be the next Simone Biles.
 She’s pretty great, but let’s get real.
-However, adding a few stretches to your day will come with positive payback.
+However, adding stretching for flexibility will come with positive payback.
 Just not an Olympic gold medal.

 According to many health and physical fitness experts, such as Harvard Health, activities that “lengthen and stretch muscles can help prevent injuries, back pain, and balance problems.
 A well-stretched muscle more easily achieves full range of motion.”